open-telemetry/opentelemetry-cpp/docs/metrics-api-design.md

 * description (string) — Short description of what this instrument is capturing.
 * value_type (string or enum) — Determines whether the value tracked is an int64 or double.
 * meter (Meter) — The Meter instance from which this instrument was derived.
-* label_keys (wstring) — A wstring representing the labels associated with the Bound Instruments.
+* label_keys (KeyValueIterable) — A nostd class acting as a map from nostd::string_view to nostd::string_view
 * enabled (boolean) — Determines whether the instrument is currently collecting data.
 * bound_instruments (key value container) — Contains the bound instruments derived from this instrument.